PrimaMateria/nixos/diary.md

 where they used `node2nix` to generate missing nix package.
 Then through overlay it could be installed.
 This could be useful also for future.
 Adding it to the todo list.

+## Tue May 31 03:42:54 PM CEST 2022

+I was migrating UltiSnips snippets to neovim-nix.
+I added new package to the overlay definition.
+The package is made with `stdenv.mkDerivation` which source local directory and during the install phase simply copies all directory content to the `$out`.
+Then I added this package as a runtime dependency for customNeovim.
+As last I passed the package as argument to `import` call.
+I had to pass it down to ultisnips config where I set the nix store path as the UltiSnips snippet directory.
+Passing the vars like that didn't look very elegant, but for now it just works.